Fényes Estate Gardens

-The lushly landscaped gardens at Pasadena Museum of History are the perfect setting for the period architecture of the elegant Fenyes Mansion and its companion buildings, the Curtin House and the Finnish Folk Art Museum.
-Originally part of the extensive estate that Eva and Dr. Adalbert Fenyes used both for pleasure as well as in their artistic and scientific pursuits, today the grounds are often the site of large-scale Museum activities as well as for weddings and corporate events.
-Visitors are welcome to stroll through the grounds during Museum hours.
+Originally part of the extensive estate that Eva and Dr. Adalbert Fenyes used both for pleasure as well as in their artistic and scientific pursuits, the gardens at Pasadena Museum of History are the perfect setting for the period architecture of the elegant Fenyes Mansion and its companion buildings, the Curtin House and the Finnish Folk Art Museum.
+Visitors are welcome to stroll through the grounds during Museum Hours.

 The Early Years

-During the early twentieth century, the property included two greenhouses and an “insectorium,” where Dr. Adalbert Fenyes pursued his entomological studies.
-The renowned American artist Richard E. Miller captured the resplendent beauty of the garden in his 1917 painting Dappled Light — a view from Eva Fenyes’ garden studio.
+During the early twentieth century, Eva and Adalbert Fényes enhanced the property to include two greenhouses and an “insectorium,” where Dr. Fényes pursued his entomological studies.
+The renowned American artist Richard E. Miller captured the resplendent beauty of the garden in his 1917 painting Dappled Light — a view from Eva Fényes’ garden studio.

 The Gardens Today